-The results above show that the HWM measure (as tested using the claims-only HWM measure) agrees with external measures of quality.
+The results above show that the HWM measure agrees with external measures of quality.
 There is a trend in the expected direction that overlaps and matches all three external measures of quality, which provides external support for measure score validity.